What is The Forest School?

-The Forest School approach is to guide and facilitate children as they learn through their play.
+The Forest School approach is to guide and facilitate children as they learn through their play and learning opportunities.
 Teachers use a student led, inquiry based approach when developing sessions which is described as an Emergent Curriculum.

 An Emergent Curriculum is a learning philosophy that is based on the democratic process and allowing individual needs, interests and passions to be fostered.
 Real-life, authentic and meaningful learning occurs naturally and teachable moments are captured.

 Teachers facilitate student learning by providing a variety of tools, resources and experiences that guide students to observe, reflect and find answers to their own questions.
 This builds independence and independent thinking.

 The forest, beach and everything nature has to offer is our platform for learning.
 As the seasons, weather and tides change, new learning opportunities emerge.
 Our days are flexible, fun and spontaneous.

 Children thrive at The Forest School because we teach children - not curriculum.

 Meet the team.

-The Forest School is a social enterprise committed to improving outcomes for children through nature-based play and learning.
+The Forest School is a not-for-profit social enterprise committed to improving outcomes for children through nature-based play and learning.
 It was founded by Tennille and Gavin Murdoch, both highly experienced educators and is supported by a professional advisory committee.